 Wellspring and the State of Michigan want to ensure all foster parents receive the training they need in order to effectively care for the children who may be placed with them.
 So, all prospective foster parents must complete a standard training curriculum, which is offered regularly and free of charge throughout the state.
-The statewide curriculum is called PRIDE (Parent Resources for Information, Development, and Education), with the exception of Kent County, which uses a model called Pressley Ridge.
-During your orientation meeting, Wellspring’s licensing staff will assist you in locating and signing up for a PRIDE training near you.
+The statewide curriculum is called GROW, with the exception of Kent County, which uses a model called Pressley Ridge.
+During your orientation meeting, Wellspring’s licensing staff will assist you in locating and signing up for a GROW training near you.
 Training is usually done concurrently while paperwork is gathered and the home study process is completed (see steps 4 & 5, below).
-PRIDE is delivered in 9 individual sessions, which are generally offered back-to-back over two 8-hour days.
+GROW is delivered in 9 individual sessions, which are generally offered back-to-back over two 8-hour days.
 The training focuses on preparing foster parents to:

 Becoming a foster parent requires completing a lot of paperwork.
 Unfortunately, this part of the process can sometimes feel intrusive and overwhelming.
 We see it as our job to make the process as simple, understandable, and seamless for you as possible!
 You will be asked to provide information so background checks can be completed, and documentation to prove identity, income, medical conditions, etc.